flaksp/specificator/README.md

 [![NPM downloads](https://img.shields.io/npm/dm/specificator.svg)](https://www.npmjs.com/package/specificator)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg?maxAge=604800)](https://renovatebot.com/)

+> **Achtung!** This library is in early development state so it's unstable.
+It works now, but there are no guarantees for API stability (it may change during development).
+We are testing this library inside our projects and adopting some features to make it feel better.
+Please wait for version 1.0 and don't use it inside real projects.

 Specificator is a framework (you may call it collection of DTOs) designed to help you write [OpenAPI 3 documentation](https://github.com/OAI/OpenAPI-Specification/tree/master/versions).

 ## Quick start